liferay/liferay-docs/develop/tutorials/articles/05-mobile/04-using-your-screenlets/01-understanding-guestbooksactivity.markdown

 navigation drawer and all the components the activity needs.
 This includes layout files that display content.
 Currently, these files contain simple placeholder content.
-You'll replace this content shortly with content from your Guestbook web application.
+You'll replace this content shortly with content from your Guestbook portlet.
 Before doing so, however, you should know where the placeholder content exists in the project's structure and how the app displays it.